ushironoko/gcp-pw-server/README.md

 # GCP Minecraft Server

-This is a Terraform resource to easily setup a Minecraft server on GCP.
+This is a Terraform resource to easily setup a Palworld server on GCP.

 ## Quick start